Stanford Artificial Intelligence Laboratory (SAIL)

 Choosing an eye for a computer, Stanford Artificial Intelligence Lab.
 Memo AIM-51, April 1967.
 Develops performance models for alternative visual sensors and shows, among other things, that image dissector cameras (one of which had been purchased at great expense by Stanford on advice of an MIT professor) have much lower performance than inexpensive Vidicon cameras.

-L. Earnest, A hummingbird with range, Jan.
-1, 2009.
+A hummingbird with range, 2009.01.01.
 The radar atop Mt.
 Umunhum, south of San Jose, California, which was part of the SAGE air defense system, managed to get even with me in 1966 for badmouthing the crooked system in which it operated.

 J. McCarthy & L. Earnest, DIALNET and home computers, Proc.
 First West Coast Computer Faire, San Francisco, April 1977.
 Described a system that provided ARPANET-like services to multiple users via switched telephone circuits, including email, file transfer and remote login.

 Untold History of AI, a series of articles from